sppt-2019/unity-fsharp-introduction/README.eng.md

 let sumInPowerN (nums:float32 list) (n:float32) =
     List.reduce (fun acc i -> acc + Mathf.Pow(i, n)) nums
 ```
 In F#, it is often not necessary to be explicit about the types as it has decent type inference.
-Sometimes it is necessary, because the current usage of a function or field isn't enought for the compiler to be able to
+Sometimes it is necessary, because the current usage of a function or field isn't enought for the compiler to be able to infer the types.
-Implicitte types can  virker i nogle tilfælde også på funktioner, men compileren kan sommetider blive lidt forvirret og give nogle mystiske fejlbeskeder, så det kan ofte være en god idé at erklære deres typer eksplicit.
-Ovenstående funktion kunne også erklæres med:
 ```fsharp
 let sumInPowerN nums n = [...]
 ```

 ### Currying
-F# bruger currying ved funktionskald.
-Antag at vi har den følgende F# funktion, som tager en liste samt en funktion som bliver kørt på alle elementerne:
+F# uses currying when calling functions.
+Suppose we have the following F# function, which takes a list and a function that is run on all the elements:
 ```fsharp
 let rec executeOnElements list func =
     match list with